Zoks: The historical fate of the Zoks

+Zok language

 Zoks are Armenians who migrated from the Syunik region to the Goghtn region.
 They spoke the Zok or Agulis dialect of Armenian, which closely resembles the Syunik dialect.
 Although it is linguistically close to the Eastern Armenian dialect, it is somewhat unintelligible to speakers of the latter.
 This difference has led to many myths regarding the origin of the Zoks.

 In the Armenian language, there are several demonstrative pronouns such as "ays", "ayd", and "ayn" (meaning "this" and "that").
 In the old Goghtn dialect, these were pronounced as "hok", "dok", and "nock".
-In the Agulis dialect spoken in the villages of Agulis, Dasht, Tsgna, Tanakert, Disar, Kakhakik, and Andamech, these pronouns were used with the prefix "z"—a feature typical of 18th- and 19th-century Armenian dialects.
+In the Agulis dialect spoken in the villages of Agulis, Dasht, Tsgna, Tanakert, Disar, Kakhakik, and Andamech, these pronouns were used with the prefix "z" a feature typical of 18th- and 19th-century Armenian dialects.
 This gave rise to the pronoun "zhok" or "Zok", which eventually led to the creation of the ethnographic and linguistic term "Zok" in the 19th century.
 According to linguist and academician Manuk Abeghyan, the name "Zok" derives from the pronoun "zhok" in their dialect.

 In essence, the Zoks represent one of the indigenous Armenian communities of Nakhichevan.
 The uniqueness of their language is primarily due to vowel shifts.
 For example, the vowel "o" changed to "u" (e.g., gorts → gyurts, Markos → Marcus), and "u" changed to "o" (e.g., shun → shon, ptug → petog).
 The vowel "a". depending on surrounding consonants, could shift to "o", "u", "y", "i", "ai", or remain unchanged.

 The consonant system of the Zok dialect has remained unchanged since the Classical Armenian (Grabar) period and, in fact, best reflects the consonant structure of Old Armenian.
 Moreover, the dialect preserves features of Proto-Armenian that are absent in Grabar.
 For example, the word kakhts' (from Proto-Indo-European "glkt-") retains the presence of the consonant "l", while in other forms of Armenian, such as Old Armenian, it appears as kat'.

 The Zok (Agulis dialect) was first described in 1711 by the German linguist Johann Joachim Schröder in his grammatical work Thesaurus Linguae Armenicae.